Skip to main content

 Charges will vary according to the scheme and the landlord but in general the charges are made up of the following elements:

-• Rent: This is the charge for the property itself.
-If you are receiving housing benefit the rent element, in full or part depending on your other income, will be payable.
+- rent: this is the charge for the property itself.
+If you are receiving housing benefit the rent element, in full or part depending on your other income, will be payable

-• Service charge: This charge if for the maintenance of the property and services in the communal areas, such as cleaning, lift maintenance and garden maintenance.
-This charge is also eligible for housing benefit if you are receiving it.
+- service charge: this charge if for the maintenance of the property and services in the communal areas, such as cleaning, lift maintenance and garden maintenance - this charge is also eligible for Housing Benefit if you are receiving it

 Choosing a scheme